ULTIMATE GUIDE: Professional Meat Mincer (2026)

 • ideal for sausages, cured meats, delicatessen products

-4. Meat mincer numbering
+4. Meat mincer numbering - meaning and standards

 This is an international standard based on the diameter of the grinding plate.

-Mincer Number Plate Diameter (approx.) Suitable For
+Size Number Plate Diameter (Approx.) Suitable Establishment / User Best For

 The higher the number → the larger the plate diameter → the higher the throughput and the more powerful the machine.